-- 12.6.1 exempt and save harmless each employee from any liability action arising from the performance of his or her duties for the College, and - 12.6.2 exempt and save harmless a former employee from any liability action arising from the performance of his or her duties when in the employ of the College, and - 12.6.3 assume all costs, legal fees and other expenses arising from any such action which resulted from actions of the employee when in the employ of the College. - 12.6.4 assume all reasonable legal fees arising from any criminal proceedings against an employee or former employee which resulted from the proper performance of his or her duties when in the employment of the College and when subsequently found not guilty.
+- 12.6.1 Exempt and save harmless each employee from any liability action arising from the performance of their duties for the College, and - 12.6.2 Exempt and save harmless a former employee from any liability action arising from the performance of their duties when in the employ of the College, and - 12.6.3 Assume all costs, legal fees and other expenses arising from any such action which resulted from actions of the employee when in the employ of the College. - 12.6.4 Assume all reasonable legal fees arising from any criminal proceedings against an employee or former employee which resulted from the proper performance of their duties when in the employment of the College and when subsequently found not guilty.